Children 6 weeks to 18 months of age

 Developmentally Appropriate Practice

-Richland Academy strongly believes that the best environment for infants and young toddlers is one that offers care that is founded on developmentally appropriate practice-care that “goes with” the development of each child, rather than interrupting it.
-In order to achieve this goal, our infant and young toddler classroom offers each child the following:
+Richland Academy strongly believes that the best environment for infants is one that offers care that is founded on developmentally appropriate practice-care that “goes with” the development of each child, rather than interrupting it.
+In order to achieve this goal, our infant classroom offers each child the following:

 Continuity of Care

-Continuity of care is key to providing the deep connections that infants and young toddlers need for quality care.
-In Richland Academy’s Infant and Young Toddler Program, each child has the same primary caregiver until age two.
+Continuity of care is key to providing the deep connections that infants need for quality care.
+In Richland Academy’s Infant Program, each child has the same primary caregiver until age two.
 This spares the child the trauma of leaving someone to whom he/she is securely attached and having to adjust to someone who does not know him/her.
 Stability is important for healthy emotional development, which forms the basis for all other areas of development.

-Our Infant and Young Toddler Programs promote growth and development in following areas:
+Our Infant Program promotes growth and development in following areas:

 Gross Motor Development